Israel

 Was it a spiritual experience?

 I felt a deep sympathy here for the Israelite people.
-I want them to have their land in peace and see the temple be rebuilt.
+I want them to have their land in peace.

-Our Jordan River tour was our last tour day.
+Our Jordan River tour was our last tour day in Israel.

 We knew we were flying out at 10pm that night, so that made this day extra special.
 Alan and I hung on to it as long as we could, soaking up our surreal visit to the Holy Land.